 Registering is quick & easy – phone Herts ‘How Can We Help Team on 0300 123 4048'

 Barriers to Learning:

 Students in receipt of Pupil Premium money at Chessbrook face many barriers to their learning.
 Some of the key factors affecting our students are; mobility (multiple schools), gaps in their education, low self-esteem, behaviour issues, mental health issues, motivation for learning and poor attendance.
 The Pupil Premium reports highlight the strategies used to overcome these barriers and show the impact of these measures.

-The Resources Committee will review the Pupil Premium strategy in the Autumn Term 2019-20.
+The Resources Committee will review the Pupil Premium strategy in the Summer Term 2019-20.

 Strategy and Impact Reports: